Skip to content

 The BitLocker Recovery Password Viewer lets you locate and view BitLocker recovery passwords that are stored in AD DS.

-There are two additional tools in the Remote Server Administration Tools that can be used to manage BitLocker.
+Two additional tools in the Remote Server Administration Tools can be used to manage BitLocker.
 See the following guide on Backup existing and new BitLocker Recovery Keys to Active Directory

 • BitLocker Recovery Password Viewer.
 The BitLocker Recovery Password Viewer enables the BitLocker Drive Encryption recovery passwords that have been backed up to Active Directory Domain Services (AD DS) to be located and viewed.
 This tool can be used to help recover data that is stored on a drive that has been encrypted by using BitLocker.